Fort Canning Tunnel: Location

 The FCT cuts under Fort Canning Park and an access road, Canning Rise.
-The entrance to the tunnel is roughly located on the land housing the Old National Library Building, at the junction of Stamford Road, Armenian Street and Queen Street.
+The entrance to the tunnel is roughly located on the land which housed the Old National Library Building, at the junction of Stamford Road, Armenian Street and Queen Street.
 It brings traffic to Penang Road, providing direct access to the Orchard area.
 The stretch of Stamford Road between Queen Street and Bencoolen Street will also be permanently realigned in front of the National Museum of Singapore after the FCT's construction.
 The bedrock of the area was the so-called Fort Canning Boulder Bed, a stiff clay with huge embedded boulders.

 Features

-The tunnel is part of a 500 m uni-directional three-lane new road.
-The FCT itself has a length of 350 m, and will include an Electronic Road Pricing (ERP) gantry to "close up the Orchard Road ERP cordon".
+The tunnel is part of a 500 meter uni-directional three-lane new road.
+The FCT itself has a length of 350 meters.
 The FCT incorporates electrical cables to ensure continued mobile phone and radio coverage.
 Furthermore, ventilation jets were installed in case of traffic congestion or fire.
-The tunnel has no fire exits, due to the relatively short distance.
-National Fire Protection Association standards require emergency escapes in tunnels every 300 m.
-4 closed-circuit TV cameras are installed, 2 of which are inside the tunnel.
+The tunnel has no fire exits, due to its relatively short length.
+National Fire Protection Association standards require emergency escapes in tunnels every 300 meters.
+Four closed-circuit TV cameras are installed, two of which are inside the tunnel.

 Rationale

 The FCT project was based on the Urban Redevelopment Authority's plans for the Museum Planning Area.
 Over 3,000 vehicles pass through Stamford Road every hour during peak periods.
-With the old traffic scheme, motorists stopped at 2 traffic lights at slow speeds, which made the area prone to congestion.
+With the old traffic scheme, motorists stopped at two traffic lights at slow speeds, which made the area prone to congestion.
 In view of increased traffic from new developments in Marina Centre and Marina South to the Orchard shopping area, design plans for the tunnel were drawn up to allow motorists to bypass several traffic junctions.
-The tunnel cuts journey times from 5 minutes to as fast as 18 seconds.
+The tunnel cuts journey times from five minutes to as fast as eighteen seconds.

 The construction of the FCT would form a grid pattern, resulting in more efficient land use for the adjacent Singapore Management University (SMU) campus.
 The realignment of Stamford Road would also make the journey to Bras Basah and Little India smoother.
 By cutting through Fort Canning Hill, the historical and environmental significance of the area would still be preserved.